semanticdata/nullboard/README.md

 * Works in Firefox, tested in Chrome, should work in Safari and may work in Edge (or what it's called now).
 * Uses localStorage for storing boards/lists/notes, so be careful around [clearing your cache](https://stackoverflow.com/questions/9948284/how-persistent-is-localstorage).

-## 🔁 Changelog
+## 🔀 Changelog

-The changelog can be found here: 👉 <https://nullboard.io/changes>.
+The upstream changelog can be found here: 👉 <https://nullboard.io/changes>.

-## 🗺 Roadmap - Changes from Upstream
+## 🔄 Changes from Upstream

 | Change description |       |
 | ------------------ | :---: |